3 last-minute Valentines Day social media campaigns you can set up today

-When it comes to Valentines Day, most eCommerce stores will be offering some sort of sale next week, either with a love-themed discount code or pushing their Valentines Day merchandise (think pink and red everything!) on their homepages.
+When it comes to Valentines Day, most eCommerce stores will be offering some sort of sale this week, either with a love-themed discount code or pushing their Valentines Day merchandise (think pink and red everything!) on their homepages.

 But what if your store doesn't fit into that heart-shaped mold?

 Even if your target audience isn't likely to celebrate, you don't want to glaze over the holiday completely.
-I mean, Valentines Day sales are expected to reach $19.6 BILLION dollars this year, the second highest sales day apart from Christmas.
+Valentines Day sales are expected to reach $19.6 BILLION dollars this year, the second highest sales day apart from Christmas.

 So if you don't want to touch your store or put your products on sale, it's time to get creative.